Discover more from Topdown Charts

 I had some questions, so here's some answers...

 I had a question in the comments about whether I have a model portfolio or some sort of track record.
-The basis for that line of questioning being, basically really for those who don’t know me or who aren’t familiar with my work… “why should I trust you?“
+Which is, for those who don’t know me or who aren’t familiar with my work, basically another way of saying: “why should I trust you?“

 To be honest I’m that self-effacing that I would say you probably shouldn’t!
 I’m half joking- but also half-not, of course, you never want to fully rely on one person/source/indicator.

 But to get to the point: I don’t have a model portfolio, but I have the next best thing to it, which is an inventory of ideas where an explicit view has been put forward.
 I also have the tactical asset allocation guide in the Monthly Asset Allocation Review (see below for performance stats on that).